Frequently Asked Questions

 We have learned of a few issues affecting use of the MCCB Computer Scoring Program:

-2. Date formatting: Date formatting varies from country to country.
-The initial version of the MCCB computer scoring program required users to enter dates according to the U.S. format (mm/dd/yyyy); but other countries format dates in the following way (dd/mm/yyyy).
+3. Date formatting: Date formatting varies from country to country.
+The initial version of the MCCB computer scoring program required users to enter dates according to the U.S. format (mm/dd/yyyy); but in other countries, dates frequently are formatted another way (dd/mm/yyyy).
 Later versions of the MCCB scoring program have corrected this problem by providing drop-down calendars for entry of dates.
-The later versions of the MCCB scoring program are available by contacting the test distributor that provided the initial program.
+The later versions of the MCCB scoring program are available by contacting the test distributor who provided the initial program.

-3. Input of raw scores from data files: The scoring program now includes an IMPORT function option to input data files in a specified format to obtain T-scores for groups of subjects.
+4. Input of raw scores from data files: The scoring program now includes an IMPORT function option to input data files in a specified format to obtain T-scores for groups of subjects.
 The computer should be set to English (US) and decimal points should be used for numeric data in place of commas.
-Examples are available here: Pre-formatted Respondent and Pre-formatted Sampledata.
+Sample files are available here: Pre-formatted Patient Registry and Pre-formatted Raw Data.

-4. Windows compatibility: The computer-based programs in the initial version of the MCCB do not install properly under Microsoft operating systems developed after Windows XP.
-Subsequent versions have been modified to allow installation with Windows Vista and Windows 7 operating systems.
+5. Windows compatibility: The computer-based programs in the initial version of the MCCB do not install properly under Microsoft operating systems developed after Windows XP.
+Subsequent versions have been modified to allow installation with Windows Vista through Windows 10 operating systems.

-6. CD Installation Instructions are available here: Installation Instructions.
+6. CD Installation Instructions are available here: Installation and Operation Instructions.

-7. MSCEIT Branch 4: International Scoring program: A careful review of the distribution of responses was conducted for each item (“action”) in Branch 4 of the MSCEIT using normative data from China, India (Hindi), Japan, Latin America, Russia, and Spain.
+7. International MSCEIT Branch 4 Scoring program: A careful review of the distribution of responses was conducted for each item (“action”) in Branch 4 of the MSCEIT using normative data from China, India (Hindi), Japan, Latin America, Russia, and Spain.
 Based on this analysis of item responses in international norms from MSCEIT Branch 4, six items were omitted from the international scoring system because the pattern of responses was not consistent across countries.
-These items are still administered so that administration is consistent, but they are not used to compute the scores within the MSCEIT Branch 4: International Scoring program.
-Installation instructions and patch are available here: Installation Instructions and Patch Zip File.
+These items are still administered so that administration is consistent, but they are not used to compute the scores within the International MSCEIT Branch 4 Scoring program.